Hiring a tax professional depends on your tax needs. There are three common certifications in the tax industry.

 Can I Afford a Tax Attorney?

 Often clients call wondering if they can afford to hire a tax attorney.
 First, are you low income taxpayer?
 If so, there are various free resources available to you.
-There’s also the Houston Volunteer Lawyers program, where I take cases from time to time.
+There’s also the Houston Volunteer Lawyers program.

 Second, there’s a misconception that tax attorneys charge more than CPAs.
-Many CPAs, and even some EAs have hourly rates that are comparable to attorneys fees.
+Many CPAs have hourly rates that are comparable to attorneys’ fees.
 You should hire someone trained in legal advocacy to resolve IRS matters.
 If you’re on this page, then you likely have a tax problem caused by another tax professional or because you decided to handle it on your own.
 So the real question is, can you afford not to hire a tax attorney?

 “Tax professionals” You Should Always Stay Away From